Police carrying ‘scar tissue’ of austerity, says Met chief in bid for more cash

 “So we’re up for change, we’re up for doing things differently, we’re up for radically reforming.
 But it also needs more money, because policing is a people game.”

-The policing settlement in Rachel Reeves’ spending review, due on June 11, would directly influence whether forces are able to deliver as many begin to “lose officer numbers and shrink”, they said.
+The policing settlement in Chancellor Rachel Reeves’ spending review, due on June 11, will directly influence whether forces are able to deliver as many begin to “lose officer numbers and shrink”, they said.

 “A lack of investment will bake in the structural inefficiencies for another three years and will lose a once-in-a-generation opportunity to reform the service.”